Handling ionotify(), poll(), and select()

 - The conditions are defined with some extended flags; used internally.

-The event* member is what the resource manager delivers once a condition is met.
+- The sigevent that the resource manager delivers once a condition is met.

 A resource manager needs to keep a list of clients that want to be notified as conditions are met, along with the events to use to do the notifying.
 When a condition is met, the resource manager must traverse the list to look for clients that are interested in that condition, and then deliver the appropriate event.
 As well, if a client closes its file descriptor, then any notification entries for that client must be removed from the list.